Yuen Hop: World War II

 After high school, Hop enlisted in the Army at age 19 in October 1943.
 He completed Air Service Command Station orientation courses in England, which included instruction on chemical warfare defense.

 Hop entered the U.S. Army Air Forces in California and served in the 368th Bombardment Group, 306th Bombardment Squadron, 1st Bombardment Division in the European Theater.
 He attained the rank of Staff Sergeant by 1944.

 Death

 On December 29, 1944, Hop was a waist gunner aboard a B-17G Flying Fortress with nine crew members, which took part in a large-scale bombing mission to support the Battle of the Bulge.
 While flying over its target, the B-17G was hit twice by heavy enemy aircraft fire.
 All crew members were able to parachute from the plane before it crashed.

 Five crew members successfully landed and were taken as prisoners of war by German soldiers and were eventually returned to U.S. custody.
 One crew member was found deceased by German soldiers in the woods near Oesterich, Germany, and was reportedly buried in a local cemetery.
-The remaining three crew members, including Hop, were unaccounted-for, and there was no record of them being held as POWs.
+The remaining three crew members, which included Hop, Tech Sgt.
+Clarence E. Gibbs, and Sgt.
+Homer C. Nyberg, were unaccounted for, and there was no record of them ever being held as POWs by the Germans.

 In early 1945, Hop was reported in U.S. media sources as missing in action in Germany.